Get insider access

 36°

 The Apple Studio Display has an okay vertical viewing angle.
-You can start to notice colors shift somewhat early, but this is only a concern if you get the VESA mount adapter variant and place it above eye level.
+You can start to notice colors shift somewhat early, but this is only a concern if you really stand above the monitor and look down on it.

 8.2